warkruid/one-click-hugo-cms/content/en/posts/OpenAI And Language Learning.md

  * In a language I'm learning?
 Check
  * On a level I can manage?
 Check!
  * Usable on a phone?
 Check!
- * During otherwise boring an nonproductive times?
+ * During otherwise boring and nonproductive times?
 Double Check!

 I run it under [termux](https://termux.dev/en/) on my Android telephone.